U.S. Attorney won't bring criminal or civil case vs Sands

-LOS ANGELES, Aug 27 (Reuters) - The U.S. Attorney’s Office in Los Angeles will not bring a criminal or civil case against Las Vegas Sands Corp following a probe into its failure to file suspicious activity reports related to certain high-rolling gamblers, the office said in a press release on Tuesday.
+LOS ANGELES (Reuters) - The U.S. Attorney’s Office in Los Angeles will not bring a criminal or civil case against Las Vegas Sands Corp (LVS.N) following a probe into its failure to file suspicious activity reports related to certain high-rolling gamblers, the office said in a press release on Tuesday.

 Sands also agreed to return $47.4 million to the U.S. Treasury, which Rosenberg said represents funds the casino accepted from high-roller businessman Zhenli Ye Gon.